 There is an expectation of high standards of personal behaviour and respect for others which we hope parents/carers will encourage and support.

 Children's achievements are celebrated in a special Celebration Assembly held each week.
 They do find this very motivating.
-Rewards also include stickers, certificates, praise, smiley faces, marbles in a jar and the opportunity to take part in our Privilege Club on a Friday afternoon.
+Rewards also include stickers, fish certificates, praise, smiley fish, marbles in a jar and the opportunity to take part in our Privilege Club on a Friday afternoon.
 Considerate behaviour is also noticed at break and lunch times and also rewarded.